Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Flexibility: Sessions can be scheduled at convenient times and locations, reducing the emotional strain often associated with court visits.

-These benefits align with the Access to Justice Theory, which argues that legal systems should be available and fair to everyone, regardless of economic status.
+These benefits align with the Access to Justice Theory, which argues that a local employer should be available and fair to everyone, regardless of economic status.
 Arbitration enhances accessibility, especially in a densely populated city like Corona, where many families may seek quick, discreet resolutions.

 The Arbitration Process in Corona, California